quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/fr/content/chapter2/section1.md

 # The Quantum Bit

 The first step is to introduce the basic unit of QI, the quantum bit or qubit.
 Consider the encoding of a classical bit into a quantum particle.
-The way of doing this is by means of a two-dimensional system: bit value 0 is encoded into a state $\ket{\psi_0}$, or simply $\ket{0}$, and 1 into $\ket{1}$.
+One can do this by means of a two-dimensional system: bit value 0 is encoded into a state $\ket{\psi_0}$, or simply $\ket{0}$, and 1 into $\ket{1}$.
 Since these two options have to define a classical bit, the states have to be orthogonal and give a basis in $\compl^2$.
 Thus, a measurement in this basis distinguishes in a deterministic way between the two possibilities, as it happens for a classical bit.
 For instance,

 ```{math}
 :label: